Shelford Girls' Grammar: History

 The following year, Archdeacon Langley moved the school to "Helenslea" in Hood Crescent, Caulfield North.
 The school was officially opened at its new location by Archbishop Lees on 22 February 1923 adjacent to St Mary's Church as the Shelford Girls' Grammar School.

 Ada Mary Thomas served as Shelford's headmistress from 1922 to 1945.

+In 2025, the school merged with Caulfield Grammar School with Shelford students transferred to CGS at the start of 2025.
+The school is now known as Caulfield Grammar School Shelford Campus.